All Episodes

 Okay, if you want to cross the aisle, stay with us, stay with us.

-Now there's a and the same thing on our side.
+Now, there's a, and the same thing on our side.

-Okay, you're gonna cross the aisle, stay there.
+Okay, you're going to cross the aisle?

-This is listen, folks, this is what I meant a moment ago in what I think was a brilliantly conceived and flawlessly presented example of how we need to go after Obama.
+This is, listen, folks, this is what I meant a moment ago in what I think was a brilliantly conceived and flawlessly presented example of how we need to go after Obama.

 We've got, you know, you look for the positives, you look for the upsides, we've got a golden opportunity now to contrast capitalism with collectivism.